-Make a Great First Impression with a Professional, Branded Business Card
+Make a Great First Impression with Your Business Card

 They’re only 3.5 inches by 2 inches (usually) but those few inches are prime real estate.
 They introduce future customers / clients to not only you but your brand as well.
 How well are they representing and explaining the who, what, and where of you and your brand?
 Are they doing a great job or are they falling flat and leaving your customers / clients in the dark?
 Jade Café was asking themselves those same questions, and came to us to redesign their business cards to better reflect their brand.